yashg505/python_programs/email_compare/readme.md

 3. The return type is a list of "email objects", specifically of type email.message.Message.

 The email data is based on major Enron company fraud. https://en.wikipedia.org/wiki/Enron_scandal

+it was not possible to upload the data here as there are more than 3000 files and github only allows upto 100 files to be uploaded at once. external link to file: https://drive.google.com/file/d/1j-pqptEj2cl61ivfZUs1bOodvFZ0MN3a/view?usp=sharing